 How many skunks does it take to make too many?
-Let me tell you about the summer of the skunks at our shop in Byars, Oklahoma.
+Let me tell you about the summer of the skunks at our shop is Byars, OK.
 First, you should know that Byars is not a bustling metropolis.
 The population hovers around 250.
 Better Barns, where I have been gainfully employed for all of my adult life, is located a little south of Byars.
-We are in a very rural area.
+We are in a VERY rural area.

-One morning at about 10, we all sat down for our morning break.
-Conversation drifted from subject to subject as sat in an irregular circle in the doorway at the back of the shop.
+One morning about 10:00, we all sat down for our morning break.
+Conversation drifted from subject to subject as we sat in an irregular circle in the doorway at the back of the shop.
 Rodney reached down to grab his cup for a drink and nearly patted a skunk on the head!
 How that little fella got there before anyone saw him, I’ll never know.

 Well, you can just imagine Rodney’s reaction.
 He leaped out of that chair like he’d been jolted with 220!
-He was across the shop and out the door before you could say “skunk”.
+He was across the shop and out the other door before you could say “Skunk!”.
 The rest of us scattered as well.
 Everyone except Bob.
-He just stood there with a half grin on his face watching the skunk run back under a nearby stack of 2-by-6s.
+He just stood there with a half grin on his face watching the skunk run back under a nearby stack of 2×6’s.